-Nestled in a quiet village, the Ashby Inn and Restaurant is near Winchester and only one hour west of Washington, DC.
-Each of the inn’s 10 elegant rooms are a nod to the village’s deep historical roots.
-The village of Paris, Virginia played an important part in the lives of many prominent people in our nation’s history like George Washington and Stonewall Jackson.
+Nestled in a quiet village, the Ashby Inn and Restaurant is only one hour west of Washington, DC.
+The village of Paris, Virginia played an important part in the lives of many prominent people in our nation's history like George Washington and Stonewall Jackson.
+As a matter of fact, each of the inn's 10 elegant rooms are a nod to the village's deep historical roots.

 With over 500 miles of scenic trails, it might take you more than a few days to hike the entire Shenandoah National Park.
 From stunning waterfalls to breathtaking vistas, make sure you visit the park's best hiking trails if your time is limited here.

 If you're searching for scenic views, try out the Stony Man Mountain Hike.
 Just over a mile and a half, the hike itself is easy and the views are some of the best in the Shenandoah National Park on a clear day.

 Luray Caverns is the largest caverns in Eastern America.
 The enormous chambers are 10-stories high and feature towering stone columns, shimmering draperies and crystal clear pools.
 Be sure not to miss the Great Stalacpipe Organ - it literally makes the stalactites sing throughout three acres of the caverns!